Skip to content

 3. Implement the solver using the solver template and store it in a Git repository

-5. Pull the new solver code into the platform
+5. Pull & build the new solver code into the platform

 6. Run a job in the platform with your solver